code4innerpeace/AWSConfig/README.md

 3. If our applications and AWS resources are fault tolerant.
 4. Analyzing performance of resources and applications.

-Fault tolerance by default identifies AWS resources which are not following above standards but it's limited to specific set of rules defined by AWS.
+Trusted Advisor by default identifies AWS resources which are not following above standards but it's limited to specific set of rules defined by AWS.
 I wanted to extend this functionality further, so I had chosen AWS Config service as solution to solve above issues.

 Config rule can be triggered in two ways.

     1. When configuration changes.
     2. Or periodically(1hr, 3h, 6hr, 12hrs, 24hrs)

-I had chosen second method "Period" as solution for our issue.
+I had chosen second method "Periodic" as solution for our issue.
 I wanted to make sure our security policies defined are validated each hour.

 Also generally a config rule checks if each resource is "COMPLIANT" and "NONCOMPLIANT", but in this project I had filtered out all "COMPLIANT" resources in my utility classes.
 I was more interested in "NONCOMPLIANT" resources.

+## Requirements

+   Java 1.8
+   Maven
+   AWS SDK

 ## Following rules have been implemented as of today.
-I will be extending rules as and I get time.
-Please email me if anyone wants any specific rule to be implemented.

 1. EBSVolumesAvailable :- This AWS Config rule lists all EBS Volumes which are available(Not attached to any resource).
 We can save cost by creating S3 Snapshot of these volumes and deleting these volumes.
 When we need the volume, we can just recreate the volume from S3 snapshot.